 She reminds the students that artists like Michelangelo, Degas, and Georgia O’Keefe all continued to work even though they were going blind.
 Frances’ painting above, “Country Peaches” was donated to the agency in 2014 to hang in our office as a testament to the talent of this legally blind artist.

-Group Tours for Visually Impaired
+Activities for Visually Impaired

 Sight Loss is embarking upon more group tours and activities.
 We began with docent-led tours of the Cape Museum of Art a few years ago, and for several years have helped host the annual Vision Impaired Picnic in Dennis, hosted by the Dennis-Harwich Lions.
 Now we are now going to other institutions.
 Tours were offered, with Sight Loss providing admission, transportation and guides, at the RCA/Marconi Museum in Chatham and the Mayan Exhibit at the Museum of Science in Boston.
+We have also co-hosted a White Cane Awareness Day Zoom Watch Party in conjunction with Massachusetts Commission for the Blind and Thirwood Place and a holiday concert and sing along.
+A trip to the Cape Cod Symphony is planned for April 2022

 Low Vision Legislation – House 137